swharden/ROI-Analysis-Pipeline/README.md

 **[pyLS](pyLS)** | Python scripts to generate dF/F graphs from linescan data.
 Code here is independent of (but complementary to) boshLS.
 Code here is actively used to analyze two-photon linescans.
 **[pyFiber](pyFiber)** | Python scripts related to analysis of calcium signals using Doric photo photmetry equipment.
 Code here is under-developed and not actively used.
 **[SWH2P](SWH2P)** | Python API to data created by PrairieView multiphoton imaging software.
+**[imageDelta](imageDelta)** | Python script to create 2D arrays representing average baseline and drug images from a video folder (TIF series), then display the difference as a heatmap.

 ## Screenshots